fullmetalbrackets/blog/src/content/blog/how-i-setup-home-server.md

 <a href="https://paperless-ngx.com" target="_blank" data-umami-event="home-server-paperless">Paperless-ngx</a> is a document management system that can index and organize documents, performing OCR to make them searchable and selectable, and saving them as PDFs.
 If you have a lot of papers you want to digitize and organize, Paperless is a powerful tool for that.
 You can designate a `consume` folder and any documents dropped in there will automatically be processed by Paperless.

-I honestly don't use it that much, but my wife and I have fed all our tax returns, property documents, and important receipts to it so that we can just go to one place from any device to view, edit and print documents.
+My wife and I have fed all our tax returns, property documents, medical claims, invoices and receipts to it so that we can just go to a web page with a nice UI from any device to view, edit and print documents.
+I have an SMB share that points to the `consume` folder, so anything placed in there (including directly from the scanner) is processed into Paperless.

 Paperless runs as three containers, so I put them all in a stack.